Deland-Labs/hibit-sdk/example/README.md

-# HiBit SDK Examples
+# Hibit SDK Examples

 ## Overview

-This directory contains interactive examples demonstrating how to use the HiBit SDK.
+This directory contains interactive examples demonstrating how to use the Hibit SDK.
 The examples are implemented as React components, each showcasing different features of the SDK.

 ## Available Examples